Ultrafast Fiber Lasers: Re-Inventing Mode Locking

 - Ultrafast fiber lasers are still subject to certain performance limitations, and this is unlikely to change in the foreseeable future.
 After all, nonlinearities and dispersion cannot simply be eliminated.
 Measures such as using large mode area fibers for reducing nonlinear effects do have serious limitations, such as limited availability of fiber couplers, modulators, etc.

 - Particularly (but not only) for realizing performance parameters near the limits, a precise physical understanding is vital.
 By trying such a development without that, one can easily get into a nightmare which won't end on the next morning.
-(See also the Spotlight article of 2008-03-17.)
+(See also The Photonics Spotlight 2008-03-17.)

 - Certain mode-locking techniques for fiber lasers make it difficult to obtain an all-fiber setup.
 In a way, this can lead to devices which combine the bad features of both domains: an alignment sensitivity worse than that of a regular bulk laser (due to air spaces and the requirement to re-launch light into a single-mode fiber), the pulse energy limitation of a fiber laser, and possibly a poor pulse quality and the need for external dispersive pulse compression.